tpriyanshu90/tpriyanshu90/README.md

 I am a Software Engineer, Full stack Web developer, Data Engineer and freelancer.
 For more information about me (and a whole lot of mysteries), check out my [portfolio](https://tpriyanshu.bitbucket.io)

-- 🔭 I’m currently working on various Cloud and microservices.
+- 🔭 I’m currently working on Azure, AWS and microservices.
 - 👯 I’m looking to collaborate on JavaScript projects which involve cloud in it.
 - 💬 Ask me about how to begin a kickass career in Software Engineering
 - 📫 How to reach me: visit my [website](https://tpriyanshu.bitbucket.io), I am available there 24 X 7.